southshae/practice/README.md

 # practice
-this is a bot to practice code nothing but practice
+this is a bot to practice code,nothing but practice